 - Complete admission application Online (Please select ALL Areas of Interests to ensure your application will be directed to the appropriate program for review).
 In your goal statement, specify your research interests and professional goals.
 You may request a specific faculty advisor if appropriate.

 - All application materials must be received before the Special Education Program's Graduate Admission Committee Reviews the applicant's materials.
-This includes your Basic Test scores for MEd degree or GRE/MAT scores for MA degree.

 - The Graduate Admission Committee recommends admit or reject.
 The final decision is made by the graduate school.
 Provisional acceptance may be recommended for a limited number of applicants.